Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 As for the detachable microphone, it works amazingly.
 It will provide more than enough clarity for online gaming and basic streaming needs.

-Original cat ear headphones.
-A style statement, as they were intended.
+The original cat ear headphones.
+A true style statement.

 Headphones produce rich bass audio above anything else, which can muddy other frequencies.
 Basshead will love them, whereas audio purists should look elsewhere.